bschne/bschne.github.io/_posts/2024-03-01-playing-with-the-basics.md

 title:  "Playing With The Basics"
 date:   2024-03-01 20:00:00 +0100
 categories:
+excerpt: Top practitioners surprisingly often play around with extremely basic approaches.
 ---

-Top practitioners surprisingly often play around with extremely basic approaches.

-# Playing With The Basics

 A recurring thing I've seen is that people at the top of their field often continue "playing with the basics" in a surprisingly simple manner.
 People doing political data science make their own spreadsheets painstakingly collating polling data.
 People working in macroeconomics have a separate copy of the official statistics on which they run some basic analysis of their own.
 Finance people pull together quarterly reports of public companies and do some rather straighforward modelling on them.